krateoplatformops-blueprints/azuredevops-provider-kog/azuredevops-provider-kog-blueprint/docs/migration-guides/pipeline-migration.md

 {{- end }}
 ```

+Note that you need to have already created a `PipelineConfiguration` resource that contains the authentication and configuration information for the `Pipeline` resource.
+See the main [README](../../../README.md#configuration) for more details about configuration resources.

 You can check the new `Pipeline` resource managed by Azure DevOps Provider KOG by running the following command:
 ```sh
 kubectl get pipelines.azuredevops.ogen.krateo.io pipeline-1 -n azuredevops-system